eslager/TGIS503_FA2021/Lab4-instructions.md

       map.addLayer(dark);
     }
 ```
 The first line of code (`var times`...) is using the SunCalc library to return all of the information about sunrise, sunset, dusk, dawn, solar noon, etc. for the date, latitude, and longitude parameters that are specified.
-We specify that the date parameter should be the current date by using JavaScripts `new Date()` constructor; we specify that latitude and longitude are the lat and lon returned by `map.locate` with `e.latitude` and `e.longitude` by placing this code inside the `onLocationFound(e)` function we wrote previously in Step 2.
+We specify that the date parameter should be the current date by using JavaScript's `new Date()` constructor; we specify that latitude and longitude are the lat and lon returned by `map.locate` with `e.latitude` and `e.longitude` by placing this code inside the `onLocationFound(e)` function we wrote previously in Step 2.

 Since `getTimes` returns a lot more information than we need, we pull out just the time of sunrise and sunset and declare them as variables in the next two lines of code.
 We use .getHours() to specify that we only want the hour of sunset and sunrise, not the full Hours, Minutes, and Seconds that SunCalc provides.